 Important reminder: The smartest move is to always consult a roofing specialist.
 Don’t attempt to climb up your roof on your own.
 If you aren’t sure about the damages that your property has sustained, schedule an inspection right away.

 Related: 3 Types of Storm Damage Contractors

 So, how does a homeowner know what strategy to take when they find that their shingles have been damaged by high winds?
 Call a pro!

 A veteran roofer and claims specialist can offer advice on the process.
-They should inform the homeowner of the damage, if it’s repairable or not, and a cost to do the repairs.
+They should inform the homeowner of the damage if it’s repairable or not, and a cost to doing the repairs.
 If the cost exceeds the homeowners deductible, then a claim may be the best strategy.

 What Should a Good Roofer Have During This Time?

 A good roofer should also have tarps close by, at all times.
 When high winds hit, it’s important to cover the damaged areas to prevent further damage.
 Insurance companies appreciate you protecting your investment, and suggest getting your property covered with a tarp ASAP.
 Your Insurance company will add this tarping fee to the claim so that you may be reimbursed for the out of pocket fee.